 Whether you are in an accident or not, your rates will likely increase due to a distracted driving or speeding ticket no matter where you live.
 How much your rates increase and the amount of time a ticket will impact your premium depends on your insurance provider and your previous driving record.

 The impact a ticket has on your insurance will depend on the insurance provider you use.
 However, some insurance companies will offer a reduced premium if you take a defensive driving course.
 Speak with your insurer and compare car insurance quotes from multiple sources to discuss the best option for you.

-Cheapest Car Insurance Companies in WY for Drivers With Bad Credit
+Average Car Insurance Rates for Drivers With Bad Credit

 When shopping for cheap car insurance in Wyoming, remember that your credit score will likely impact the quotes you receive.
 The average FICO credit score in the United States was 703 in 2019, but the Wyoming average ranks higher at 712.
-Wyoming car insurance companies see bad credit as a sign of financial irresponsibility, and therefore will likely raise your rates to compensate.
+Wyoming car insurance companies see bad credit as a sign of financial irresponsibility and therefore will likely raise your rates to compensate.

-Cheapest Car Insurance Companies in Wyoming for Seniors
+Average Car Insurance Rates for Seniors

 Because seniors are at a higher risk of being involved in a fatal crash, insurance companies take their age into consideration, along with driving record and other personal factors, when calculating personal car insurance quotes.

-Cheapest Car Insurance for Students
+Average Car Insurance Rates for Students

 If you're moving to Wyoming to go to college, you don't need a Wyoming license while attending school.
 However, if you're a Wyoming student attending college in a different state, let your insurance company know if you'll be driving your car in another state for more than 30 days a year.